-P/M parts with high strength and apparent hardness can be produced by sinter hardening, which achieves a martensitic structure as the parts are cooled in a conventional sintering furnace.
+High strength and high apparent hardness P/M parts can be produced by sinter hardening when a martensitic structure is obtained in the sintering furnace as the parts are cooled from the sintering temperature.
 Sinter hardening thus eliminates the need for post-sintering heat treatment.
 The amount of martensite produced during sinter hardening is a function of the alloy hardenability, the cooling capacity of the sintering furnace and the section thickness of the parts.
 Therefore, with a good knowledge of the cooling rate encountered by the P/M parts after sintering, the mix formulation can be adjusted to tailor specific microstructures and properties.

-To obtain a homogeneous microstructure, the use of prealloyed steel powders is generally preferred to the admixing of elements such as nickel, molybdenum or ferroalloys.
+To obtain a homogeneous microstructure at conventional sintering time and temperature, the use of prealloyed steel powders is generally preferred to the admixing of elements such as nickel, molybdenum or ferro alloys.
 This generally results in higher mechanical properties for comparable alloying additions [1,2].
-A low alloy steel powder specifically designed to sinter harden in conventional sintering furnaces enables the production of parts with high strength and apparent hardness even with a relatively slow cooling rate [3].
-Previous work published on ATOMET 4701 described its properties as a function of sintering and tempering conditions, at a constant density of about 6.8 g/cm3 [4,5].
-However, density significantly affects the properties of sinter hardened parts because residual porosity reduces strength as well as the heat transfer and cooling rate after sintering.
+This has been demonstrated with the development of a low alloy steel powder specifically designed to sinter harden in conventional sintering furnaces thus allowing the production of high strength and high apparent hardness parts even with a relatively slow cooling rate [3].
+Previous work published on this new sinter hardening material described its properties as a function of sintering and tempering conditions, at a constant apparent density level of about 6.8 g/cm3 [4,5].
+However, the density is expected to significantly affect properties of sinter hardened parts because residual porosity reduces strength as well as the heat transfer and cooling rate after sintering.
 The present work was thus carried out to study the effect of density within the range of 6.8 to 7.7 g/cm3 on the hardness and strength of sinter hardened and tempered specimens.